J. T. Gray: New Orleans Saints

 Gray signed with the New Orleans Saints as an undrafted free agent on May 3, 2018.
 He played in five games, primarily playing on special teams, before being waived on November 13, 2018, and re-signed to the practice squad.
 He signed a reserve/future contract with the Saints on January 21, 2019.

 In 2019, Gray played in all 16 games as a core special-teamer.
 He tied for the league-lead with 16 special teams tackles and was named second-team All-Pro as a special teamer.

 On March 3, 2021, Gray signed a two-year, $4 million contract extension with the Saints.
 Gray was elected captain for the 2021 season.

 On March 10, 2023, Gray signed a three-year contract extension with the Saints.

 On September 1, 2025, Gray was released by the Saints after seven seasons.

 Baltimore Ravens

 Gray signed with the Baltimore Ravens' practice squad on September 3, 2025.

 Denver Broncos

-On October 13, 2025, the Denver Broncos signed Gray off the Ravens practice squad to bolster their struggling special teams unit, reuniting him with head coach Sean Payton.
-He was released with an injury settlement on November 4.
+On October 13, 2025, the Denver Broncos signed Gray off the Ravens' practice squad to bolster their struggling special teams unit, reuniting him with head coach Sean Payton.
+After playing in one game, he was released with an injury settlement on November 4.

+Tampa Bay Buccaneers

+On November 21, 2025, Gray signed with the Tampa Bay Buccaneers' practice squad.
+He was promoted to the active roster on December 19.

+Philadelphia Eagles

+On March 21, 2026, Gray signed a one-year contract with the Philadelphia Eagles.
+On August 24, Gray was waived.